 Occasional coughing is normal and healthy.
 You may have allergies, be in a dry room, or even have a piece of the granola bar you just ate stuck in your throat.
-But sometimes the cough is the result of something a bit more serious.
+But sometimes the cough is the result of something a bit more serious and requires medical testing.
 How do you know when to get worried?

 Coughing Up The Data